Capacitacion-Gen3/the-bad-way/README.md

 4. Start out dockerized DB
 5. Restore the script for that DB
 6. Change the IP (172.31.92.214) for the one in your host machine in fle: webbapp/lista.jsp
-7. Start out dockerized tomcat
+7. Start our dockerized tomcat
 8. Test it with: http://your.ip.or.localhost/webapp/list.jsp

 For his to work, it needs: